d9ha-cell/Recipes_Ratings_Analysis/README.md

 Test Statistic: The difference in mean minutes between recipes where rating_average is missing vs when rating_average is not missing

 Significance Level: 0.05

 P-Value: 0.024

+The P-Value in this case meaning that the missingness of the average_ratings is dependent on the amount of time the recipe takes.
+In this case the null hypothesis is rejected

 <iframe src="missingness_minutes.html" width="800" height="600" frameborder="0"></iframe>